tinestaric/PanelShowdown/README.md

 # Panel Showdown

 A lightweight Streamlit app for running live panel "battle" sessions between Business Central and Finance & Operations consultants.
-The app provides three different views for audience members, moderators, and display purposes.
+The app provides three different views for audience members, moderators, and display purposes, with real-time updates and a modern, responsive interface.

 ## Features

+- **Audience View**
+  - Submit questions with author attribution
+  - Vote for Business Central or Finance & Operations teams
+  - View current and past questions with voting status
-- **Audience View**: Submit questions and vote on panelists
+  - Real-time updates of questions and votes
+  - QR code for easy access to the audience view

+- **Moderator View**
-- **Moderator View**: Control active questions, manage the queue, and reset votes
+  - Control active questions and manage the question queue
+  - Award points to teams for winning questions
+  - Reset votes and questions when needed
+  - Load initial questions from a JSON file
+  - Toggle score visibility (blur/unblur)
+  - Monitor session progress and team scores

+- **Display View**
-- **Display View**: Show current question and team scores on the big screen
+  - Show current active question with voting progress
+  - Display team scores with optional blur effect
+  - Show panelist information
+  - Auto-refresh to stay current
+  - Clean, distraction-free interface for projector display
+  - Past questions history

+## Technical Details

+- Built with Streamlit for a modern, responsive web interface
+- SQLite database for reliable state management
 - Real-time updates across all views
-- Simple JSON-based state management
-- Clean, modern UI with responsive design
+- Secure access control for moderator and display views
+- Custom styling for optimal viewing experience
+- QR code generation for easy audience access

 ## Setup